kasturi077/AB-Data-Analysis/README.md

 ## Project Outcome

 This project demonstrates how **Exploratory Data Analysis (EDA)** can transform raw application data into meaningful business insights.
-The findings can help developers improve application quality, enhance user satisfaction, understand customer preferences, and make data-driven decisions to increase app performance and long-term success.enhance customer satisfaction, and make informed strategic decisions for long-term growth.
+The findings can help developers improve application quality, enhance user satisfaction, understand customer preferences, and make data-driven decisions to increase app performance and long-term success.